 Alert coverage gaps highlight areas in your stack where you're missing alert coverage.
 In our Alerts and AI section, we've created a homepage that includes uncovered APM, Browser, and Mobile entities, so you can assess what information your team is lacking and address the coverage gap.

-In an increasingly dynamic landscape, we know how important it is to stay on top of your stack and be proactively notified if anything goes wrong.
+In an increasingly dynamic landscape, we know how important it's to stay on top of your stack and be proactively notified if anything goes wrong.
 But, as your team grows or changes, it can be hard to know if you're getting the alerts you need, when you need them.
 Alert coverage gaps gives your team a comprehensive list of all entities that your team is not currenty covering.

 Once you've selected an entity you'd like to monitor, then you can create an alert condition to notify your team of any abnormal behavior.

 New Relic will dynamically suggest the conditions we believe should be monitored based on the selected entity and your specific system.
-Some recommended alerts we might suggest are error percentage, apdex, or response time.
+Some of the recommended alerts we might suggest are error percentage, apdex, or response time.

 When you create an alert you will select which policy the alert will be grouped with.